MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-office365-data-with-intune.md

 ---
 # required metadata

-title: Protect Office 365 company data with Microsoft Intune | Microsoft Docs
+title: Protect Office 365 company data | Microsoft Docs
 description: Together, EMS and Office 365 offer a complete managed mobile productivity solution that equips your users with the gold standard of productivity and your IT staff with deeply integrated data controls.
 keywords:
 author: jeffgilb
 manager: swadhwa
-ms.date: 1/18/2017
+ms.date: 1/23/2017
 ms.topic: solution
 ms.prod:
 ms.service: microsoft-intune